 (T-ATF-169; displacement 1,387 (light) 2,000 (full); 1ength 226'; beam 42'; draft 15'; speed 15 knots; complement 21; class Powhatan)

-The fourth Navajo (ATF-169) was laid down on 14 December 1977 at Marinette, Wis., by the Marinette Marine Corporation; launched on 20 December 1979; the sponsor is unknown; and delivered to the Military Sealift Command (MSC) on 13 June 1980.
+The fifth Navajo (ATF-169) was laid down on 14 December 1977 at Marinette, Wis., by the Marinette Marine Corporation; launched on 20 December 1979; the sponsor is unknown; and delivered to the Military Sealift Command (MSC) on 13 June 1980.

 Azure (Dark Blue) a compass rose Or quartered Or, Sable, Argent and Azure (Turquoise); on a wavy chief of the second a bear's gamb erased Proper.
 Dark blue and gold represent the Navy.
 The compass rose signifies worldwide mission capability.
 The colors of its quarters, gold, black, white and turquoise are significant in tribal tradition and representative of the four sacred mountains of Navajo mythology, Mount Blanca, Mount Taylor, Hesperus Peak and San Francisco Peaks.
 The gold chief, wavy of four, again represents the Navy and the sacred mountains.
 The bear paw, claws outstretched, symbolizes the salvage and retrieval missions of Navajo.
 The bear, a skilled fisherman, is also prominent in Navajo lore and is symbolic of strength and determination.
 Gold denotes excellence.